 Step 2: Pick your method:

 -The blow off.
 Fine if they’re also blowing you off, or if it’s a group of 10 or more and it feels appropriate to just fade away.
 But If they’re trying to get together or pushing a connection, never, ever do this.
 This person or group meant something to you, so show them respect by not being a chicken shit and learn some better communication skills.

 -Text: Only appropriate with acquaintances.
 Nothing important should ever be discussed over text, especially if it has the potential to become a bigger conversation.

--In person: the best option, and scary as hell.
+-In person: The best option and scary as hell.
 But remember, all things worth doing involve fear.
-Especially if this scares the crap out of you then, you should do it.
+Especially if this scares the crap out of you, then you should do it.
 See it as an opportunity to improve your people skills.
-Use the fear to help you be focused during the conversation.
+Use the fear to help yourself be focused during the conversation.